mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 ## Resources
  * [Getting Started](getting-started.html) - the hello world tutorial has been renamed to the getting started guide and now uses the new JSON descriptor format for all examples.
- * [Modules](#modules) - You can view all available modules and their respective documentation under the "Jira Modules" and "Confluence Modules" sections of the navigation menu.
+ * [Modules](#modules) - You can view all available modules and their respective documentation under the "JIRA Modules" and "Confluence Modules" sections of the navigation menu.

 ## Basic Add-on information